 Just being outside in the quiet woodlands, listening to the crunch of the frosty ground underfoot, being surrounded by tall beeches or gnarly oaks, reminds us – in the best way – that Christmas doesn't really matter.
 Walking to the top of a hill, feeling the nip of the wind against our cheeks, invites contemplation for the year that's passed... along with a little wrapped-up Christmas pudding and a dram of something warming.

 So, be it stargazing and winter wildlife-watching or roasting chestnuts over a bonfire in the back garden, there are plenty of revitalising outdoor activities to enjoy in the British countryside in December and beyond.
-Helen Moat gives us her best suggestions below.
+Helen Moat gives us her suggestions below.

-Christmas activities, walks and experiences
+Best Christmas activities, walks and experiences

 Experience the Winter Solstice

 The hibernal solstice marks midwinter and the shortest day of the year, 21 December.
 To catch the full extent of daylight, rise at night to see the sunrise.
 There’s something magical about striding out in the pre-dawn, torch in hand.
 Your sense of hearing and smell is heightened in the dark: the snap of twig, rustle of wildlife and smell of mulched vegetation intensified.
 As the sky lightens, watch the land take on colour and definition, then wait for the sunrise to reveal the landscape at your feet.
-If you feel ambitious, journey to the ancient site of Stonehenge (pictured) to mark this special time of year.
+If you feel ambitious, journey to the ancient site of Stonehenge to mark this special time of year.

 Embrace the weather

-Snow is never guaranteed in December, but if it falls, abandon the car and step out on foot.
-This is the time to relinquish all duties and make the most of a British rarity.
 Go sledging, build a snowman, create a snow angel or have a snowball fight.
 Take long walks and enjoy the sound of crunchy footsteps.
 Admire frosted trees, branches lined in white and caught with buds of snow.
-If there is no fall where you are, take public transport to higher land and climb the hills until you reach the snowline, such as along a snow-shrouded Corn Du and Pen y Fan in the Brecon Beacons.
+If there is no fall where you are, take public transport to higher land and climb the hills until you reach the snowline, such as along a snow-shrouded Corn Du and Pen y Fan in Bannau Brycheiniog.

 Build a bonfire and roast chestnuts

-Christmas markets are filled with the smoky smell of roasting chestnuts.
-The scent of charred shell and soft bite of the steaming nut inside belong to the festive season, but they taste even better in the countryside.
 Find a river or lakeside beach and gather fallen wood to build a bonfire.
 Once the flames have died down, wash the chestnuts in river water, score each one, then place in a roasting pan or wrap in tin foil and cook over the fire.
 When the shells begin to split and the insides are soft, they’re ready to eat.
 Enjoy with spicy sausage and crusty bread.
+You could also make your own campfire bread sticks.

 Watch wading birds

-This is a rich time of year for both non-migratory and overwintering wading birds in the UK – and the clear skies and low sun offer fantastic photographic opportunities.
 The RSPB has a host of wetland sites across the country where you can watch waterfowl and waders.
 Find a sheltering hide on a coastal marsh or beach and look out for winter waders: oystercatchers, dunlins and plovers or waterfowl such as wigeons, teal, mallards and shelducks.
-Spot lapwings and curlews (pictured) on the edge of wetlands, keeping warm with a hot toddy in your hideaway.
+Spot lapwings and curlews on the edge of wetlands, keeping warm with a hot toddy in your hideaway.
 Alternatively, head for the peaceful solitude of the woods to watch finches, tits and other native woodland birds.

 Hike the coast